subi001/vftvk-Simple-Interest-Calculator/README.md

-# Simple Interest Calculator using javascript
+# Simple Interest Calculator using HTML,CSS and javascript